jundalisay/spblist/content/en/research/mohammad/quran/sura-034a.md

 45. Those before them also denied the Truth, yet they have not attained one-tenth of what We had given them.
 They rejected My messengers, so how was My disapproval?

-46. Say, “I offer you a single advice: devote yourselves to Allah, in pairs, or individually;
+46. Say, “I offer you a single advice: devote yourselves to Enki, in pairs, or individually;
 and reflect.
 There is no madness in your friend.
 He is just a warner to you, before the advent of a severe punishment.”

 47. Say, “Whatever compensation I have asked of you, is yours.
-My compensation comes only from Allah, and He is Witness over all things.”
+My compensation comes only from Enki, and He is Witness over all things.”
 48. Say, “My Lord projects the truth.
 He is the
 Knower of the Unseen.”